 There are several places you can purchase photography-specific equipment for reasonable prices online, including:

-For most reusable items, including the developing tank and measuring cups, don’t forget that buying used items is always an option, especially on platforms like Facebook MarketplaceOpens in a new tab., Craigslist.orgOpens in a new tab., or eBay.comOpens in a new tab..
+For most reusable items, including the developing tank and measuring cups, don’t forget that buying used items is always an option, especially on platforms like Facebook Marketplace, Craigslist.org, or eBay.com.
 I am always amazed at what can be found and the prices people want for quality darkroom items.
 These sites can be a great way to get started with at-home film development without over-spending a budget that’s reasonable for you.

 Recommendation for Developing Chemicals

 This article will be about developing black and white film.
 If you’re developing color photos, the process is slightly different, requires additional chemicals, and you’ll need to be more careful with. developing temperatures as well as times.
-See this article if you are interested in developing color filmOpens in a new tab..
+See this article if you are interested in developing color film.

 After purchasing your film developing tank the next most important item to buy will be your developing chemicals for black and white film.
-Fortunately, there are many reliable brands out there that sell quality products for reasonable prices including Kodak, Ilford, SprintOpens in a new tab., LegacyPro EcoPro, and CineStill among others that are great for beginners.
+Fortunately, there are many reliable brands out there that sell quality products for reasonable prices including Kodak, Ilford, Sprint, LegacyPro EcoPro, and CineStill among others that are great for beginners.

 I Prefer Kodak Darkroom Chemicals

 For this article, I will be discussing Kodak chemicals.
-They are great for beginners because of their latitude for error (meaning you don’t have to be very precise), they are inexpensive, give great consistent results, and you can easily find them on several online retailers like amazon.com, bhphotovideo.comOpens in a new tab., adorama.comOpens in a new tab., freestylephoto.bizOpens in a new tab., etc.
+They are great for beginners because of their latitude for error (meaning you don’t have to be very precise), they are inexpensive, give great consistent results, and you can easily find them on several online retailers like amazon.com, bhphotovideo.com, adorama.com, freestylephoto.biz, etc.

 Most film developing chemicals come in either liquid or powder form.
 Keep in mind that powder darkroom chemicals will generally is cheaper, safer to ship, has a longer shelf life, while liquid chemicals are easier to mix but is more expensive.
 However, while Kodak makes many darkroom chemicals in powder form, you can only get stop bath in liquid concentrate form.